kubeflow/kfctl/operator.md

 ```

 3. Wait for 10 to 15 seconds, then check the tf-job-operator deployment again.
-You will able see that the deployment is being recreated by the operator's reconciliation.
+You will be able to see that the deployment is being recreated by the Operator's reconciliation logic

 ```Shell
 kubectl get deploy -n kubeflow tf-job-operator
 # NAME                                          READY   UP-TO-DATE   AVAILABLE   AGE